2021 Oxford High School shooting

-2021 mass shooting in Michigan, U.S.
+Mass shooting in Michigan, U.S.

 On November 30, 2021, a school shooting occurred at Oxford High School in Oxford Township, Michigan, United States.
-15-year-old Ethan Robert Crumbley opened fire with a 9mm semi-automatic handgun, killing four students and injuring seven people, including a teacher.
+Ethan Robert Crumbley, a 15-year-old fatally shot four students and injured seven people, including a teacher, using a 9mm semi-automatic handgun.
 Authorities arrested and charged Crumbley as an adult for 24 crimes, including murder and terrorism.
 Crumbley pleaded guilty to all of the charges in October 2022 and was sentenced in December 2023 to life imprisonment without the possibility of parole, plus an additional 24 years.

 Crumbley's parents, Jennifer and James Crumbley, were charged with involuntary manslaughter for failing to secure the handgun used in the shooting.
 After failing to appear for their arraignment, the parents were the subjects of a manhunt by the U.S. Marshals; they were caught and arrested in Detroit.
-The Crumbleys were tried and convicted separately of four counts of involuntary manslaughter, and were jointly sentenced on April 9, 2024, to the maximum allowed: 15 years in prison, with the possibility of parole after 10 years.
+The Crumbleys were tried and convicted separately of four counts of involuntary manslaughter and were jointly sentenced on April 9, 2024, to the maximum allowed: 15 years in prison, with the possibility of parole after 10 years.

 Lawsuits were filed against the school district, Oxford Community Schools, alleging negligence by school officials towards warning signs exhibited by Crumbley leading up to the shooting.
+It is the deadliest school shooting by a lone shooter in Michigan’s history.

 Background

 Oxford High School used the active shooter drill known as ALICE (Alert, Lockdown, Inform, Counter, and Evacuate), which uses proactive strategies to evade a gunman, such as using noise as a distraction and creating distance.
 The teachers were also trained to use a barrier at the base of the door called Nightlock, which was installed on every door of the school in 2017, three years before such barriers were required by Michigan law.

 According to students and parents, rumors about threats of a mass shooting at the school were circulating before it occurred, prompting some students to stay home the day of the incident.
-Earlier that month, following an act of vandalism—which included the hurling of a severed deer head from the school roof into the courtyard—school administrators published a note to parents, saying they had been investigating the rumors, but found no threat.
+Earlier that month, following an act of vandalism which included the hurling of a severed deer head from the school roof into the courtyard, school administrators published a note to parents, saying they had been investigating the rumors, but found no threat.
 Oakland County Sheriff Michael Bouchard asserted that his office was also unaware of any credible threats prior to the shooting.